afduquebr/Polargraph/README.md

 ***

 *This work was developped as a project for the lecture* **_Experimental Project_** *given in the programme of Master 2 Fundamental Physics and Applications in the path of Universe and Particles at the* **_Université Clermont Auvergne_** *.
-Its development was performed under the guidance of the professor Calvet, Samuel.*
+Its development was performed under the guidance of the professor Calvet, David.*